EHBAE(LEGAL) - SPECIAL EDUCATION: PROCEDURAL REQUIREMENTS

 A school district must appoint an individual to serve as the surrogate parent for a child if the district is unable to identify or locate a parent for a child with a disability or the foster parent of a child is unwilling or unable to serve as a parent for the purposes of this subchapter.

-A surrogate parent appointed by a school district may not be an employee of the state, the school district, or any other agency involved in the education or care of the child; or have any interest that conflicts with the interests of the child.
+A surrogate parent appointed by a school district may not be an employee of TEA, the school district, or any other agency involved in the education or care of the child; or have any interest that conflicts with the interests of the child.

 A surrogate parent appointed by a district must: